 Prince Charlie jackets are the most formal style of kilt jacket.
 Think the kilt equivalent of a 'black tie' outfit.

 The Prince Charlie Jacket is usually made from a 15oz heavy worsted pure wool fabric known as barathea.

 This jacket is heavily decorated, featuring ornate buttons on the front, sleeves and tails at the rear.
 It also usually has satin lapels and silk braided epaulettes.
 As such, it is usually only worn to special occasions like weddings and formal dinners.

 Prince Charlie jackets are normally worn with a matching three-button waistcoat.
 The waistcoat features the same level of decoration as the jacket, with ornate buttons and satin lapels.
 They may also be worn with higher-fastening five-button waistcoats to complement a ruched tie.

 Wearing a full dress sporran complements the formal nature of your Prince Charlie jacket.

 Argyll Jackets are the versatile equivalent of a traditional dress suit.
 They are less formal than the Prince Charlie but can be worn to formal and casual functions alike.
 Think formal, but not too formal - perfect for attending a wedding.

 The traditional Argyll Jacket is most suited to evening occasions.
 Our Kilt Society™ Essentials collection are made with 150z Barathea new wool.

-While less formal, the Argyll jacket is still decorated, with ornate buttons on the pocket flaps and cuffs, but not on the back of the jacket.
+While less formal than the Prince Charlie, the Argyll jacket is still decorated with polished buttons on the pocket flaps and gauntlets (but not on the jacket's back).
 The lapels and epaulettes are usually plain and made from the same material as the jacket, although some manufacturers use a braided epaulette.